 The physician assistant program is offered by the affiliated college or university offering your degree program.
 Your college or university program director determines and develops the course work and laboratory experiences for the program and makes arrangements for clinical rotations.

-Your rotations at Mayo Clinic in Arizona include physician assistant experiences in:
+Your rotations at Mayo Clinic's campus in Arizona include physician assistant experiences in:

 - Community internal medicine (outpatient)